NexPlayer/iOS-SDK/advanced.md

 Zero, but has no meaning and should be ignored.

-#### typedef unsigned int(∗ NEXPLAYERGetPlaylistInfoCallbackFunc)(char ∗pUrl, char ∗pPlaylist, unsigned int uiPlaylistSize, void ∗pUserData)
+#### typedef unsigned int(∗NEXPLAYERGetPlaylistInfoCallbackFunc) (char ∗pUrl, char ∗pPlaylist, unsigned int uiPlaylistSize, void ∗pUserData)

 Callback function for receiving updates to the HLS playlist data.